thewalkingduff/ms-pac-man/README.md

   </a>
 </p>

-> Click Ms. Pac-Man and watch her eat food and Inky.
+> Watch Ms. Pac-Man chomp up the food and Inky.
 DOM manipulation and logic to make her turn around at the edge of the screen.

 ### 🏠 [Homepage](https://thewalkingduff.github.io/ms-pac-man/)